NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Has two components the simulation definition / calculation of the collisions based on some parametric shape, sphere in this primary case, and then the render mesh which needs to match the size based on the parameters passed and used for the collision detection.

 Collision function will eval if some passed particle is within bounds of collider and if so return the signed distance and displacement vector to project out of or the force or impulse to apply.
 This would be a good class to use polymorphism with this as a virtual function we could support boxes and planes using the same parametric approach.
 Triangle Mesh based cloth collisions are not really a prio / required at all so probs will leave out for now as this would need acceleration and need parity between render and simulation representations (cannot use implicit or parametric functions to approximate collision bounds).
 Or could implement SDF Collisions if I had time, that would be fun !
 But not gonna happen.

+So for starters I will impalement a class that has a virtual method for taking in the particle array, evaluating the collision detection and applying the response directly to the particle positions.
+The class also then has a Primitive or Mesh member for rendering this collision shape (which will be rendered via Viewer->Render, so Cloth Colliders will be stored within Viewer Members and then passed as references to cloth_solver whom will call their virtual eval_collision() member function passing in the particle array of Cloth_State(via Cloth_Solvers reference to its Cloth_State instance)).

+For Collision response I'm planning to use a Position based approach because of the stability of it over impulse or force based responses.
+So it will be similar to PBD in the fact that we either using the Plane equation or the distance delta of Sphere intersection to then project the particles back to the surface.

+For all Collision calculations we can just assume the particle has no radius ie its a point, or more correctly we define its radius using a user defined constant so it can sit on the surface of the collider more correctly (and thus avoid numerical error).
+Of course any non zero mass point must have some radius.

+For Plane derivative of the class the equation is an inequality to satisfy is just
+$$
+((p-q) \cdot \hat{n}) \geq 0
+$$
+ Where $p$ is the particle and $q$ is some point on the plane.
+For this case we assume the normal is just $(0,1,0)$.
+We use the result of $((p-q) \cdot \hat{n})$ as the signed distance the particle is within (on the other side of the plane) to then negate and project back to the surface (directly via position).

+For the Sphere case

+$(p-c)^2 \geq r^2$

+##### Collision Friction

+Uses the same approach I used for VerletCloth (PBD approach) when we decompose into Normal and Tangential components and then scale them to define the amount of friction tangential to the colliding object.

+___

+##### Rotating Sphere Cloth

+One of the Simulations required is cloth on a rotating sphere which I guess is to test the friction implementation, although it's going to look a bit naff without self collisions.
+Anyway I need to figure out how to implement this because using a standard sphere collision test won't work (ie using a centre and Radius) because we need to have surface points to transform/rotate around the Y Axis.

+____

+##### Misc Notes

+Because they may test using an arbitrary obj file I might add a check in to test for this an disable the UV calc and fixed corners function (as these rely on the mesh been a square grid / plane ofc).
+Then I will need to switch to different shader etc, so this is not a big prio for now as I doubt they will even test loading other meshes given that the program specifies all the test cases use a 2D Plane / Grid to define the cloth (which makes me question why they made us implement an obj loader but as we know the assignments are bonkers generally so not really a surprise).

+We also need OBJ Export (obj export is worth more points than part of the solver code, what the ...)
+Anyway its just a single frame, I will do this via Cloth_Mesh class seen as the normal calc is done within here.
+Ideally I wanted this for rendering code only, but it doesn't really matter.
+Unless we do it within Cloth_State and fetch the vert_data, it doesn't really matter either way though.

+As stated before instead of calling reset and clearing buffers on the current cloth_state instance, for user inputting a new obj cloth mesh file, I am just going to delete the current cloth_mesh in the viewer app and reallocate a new one, not super efficient but for this case its ok.
+This will be done within the GUI Loop within Viewer scope ofcourse.
+Because I chose to use references to store the Cloth_State within the Cloth_Solver class i cannot just replace the reference easily, so I also have to delete the current Cloth_Solver and re-create it , which is not ideal, but for this project is ok.

+Will Implement Blinn-Phong Shading and Wireframe rendering (atop the mesh, use this as Spring viz to save creating a separate primitive to render springs when we know they are just the mesh edges (assuming the spring creation func is working correctly)).
+Ideally need a way to be able to switch shaders more easily so can switch based on GUI shading mode.
+Eg could have velocity based shading via Vel-->Colour but not a prio.

+Still need to fix the edge normals signs.
+Might need to also implement Gram-Schmidt to ensure resulting normal basis is orthogonal.

+____

+##### OBJ Export

+Good thing is we already have a list of unique vertices ie particles (so we don't need to re-do this operation on the resulting serialized verts in Cloth_Mesh to get unique vertices, we just use particles as is), We also have tri indices within Cloth_State which are the same as from the input mesh, we can also fetch normals from Cloth_Mesh (not I am implementing this within Cloth_State now).

+For the Normals technically we should only write the unique normals and index them, but as I assume all normals will be unique (which they may well not be, eg if cloth is in rest state there would only be one unique normals for the 2D plane case (0,1,0)) we can just assign each particle-->vertex the index directly to its normal as calculated within cloth_mesh.
+Note `Cloth_Mesh::calc_normals()` is done per particle (before then serializing into the float vert_data array so this is great as we can extract them per particle without needing to deserialize them).
+So both the Vert Position and Normal Index are the same (as the particle and thus normal arrays are ofc indices that map 1:1 with the original input mesh vertices) so if we have per particle-->vertex normals, the indices of the normals are the same as the indices of the vertices/particles that map to their position in the normals array.

+We could loop through each particle check if its normal is unique and store index to it, but then we'd need a separate array for the unique normals to push back etc.

+The output face format will be `VertexPos_Index // Normal_Index` Not going to output texture coords as we can't be sure they won't try and load another obj mesh and I don't want to risk using the 2D Grid UVs as output.

+Remember to offset indices by 1.

+Need to fix the normals really (face normal then average per particle)

 ____